Failure to Treat Urinary Tract Infection in Michigan Nursing Home Patients

 The greater number of consecutive days the catheter remains unchanged, the risk of bacteria in residents increases from 3% to 10%.
 That bacteria can develop into urinary tract infection.
 Serious medical conditions can develop due to these infections.
 One condition that could develop is sepsis, and if undiagnosed or untreated it can cause the death of the resident.
+Reach out when your loved one sustains harm due to a failure to treat urinary tract infections in Michigan nursing homes.

 Urinary Tract Infections Symptoms